 The following two methods of cleaning the AC drain line involve cutting.
 And are more technical.
 Nonetheless, you should be fine if you are a handy DIY person.

-Cleaning AC Drain line (Using a cleaning brush)
+Cleaning AC Drain line with a brush

 Cleaning the AC drain line with a cleaning brush is effective if done right.
 You want to follow the steps.
 And be sure you are flushing out the debris in the correct direction (not back into the HVAC system).